MT Website Update

 - The Montana Department of Revenue (MDOR) has stated that despite changes made to Section 529, a withdrawal used to pay K-12 Tuition is considered a non-qualified withdrawal for Montana state tax purposes.
 Funds used to pay for K-12 Tuition (which is considered a Qualified Expense for federal tax purposes) may subject you to the Montana state recapture tax on contributions previously deducted and require your Beneficiary to include the earnings in their gross income.

 - The MDOR has not provided guidance on the State tax law treatment of ABLE Rollover Distributions.

-- We will provide more information as additional details about the effects of the new federal tax law on Montana state tax law become clear.
+- Montana taxpayers should consult their tax advisors before making a contribution or withdrawal for K-12 Tuition or initiating an ABLE Rollover Distribution.
+We are continuing to evaluate the new law and will provide updates as additional details about the effects of the new federal tax law on Montana state tax law become clear.
 Achieve Montana account owners in other states should seek guidance from the state in which they pay taxes.